 Ignoring the recall, selective deafness, and running away, are common problems in dogs.
 But don’t worry, help is at hand.

-Recall training is hard because dogs are easily distracted and teaching a dog to obey among distractions is a specific skill that many people lack.
+Dog recall training is hard because dogs are easily distracted and teaching a dog to obey among distractions is a skill that many people lack.

 - Learn how to train with distractions